miikaah/musa/README.md

 - fix: Play/pause icon disappearing after Cut + Copy etc. because currentIndex changes
 - fix: Selections + duplication
 - feat: Remember library state (which folders are open)
+- refactor: Use react router for changing page to settings and search
 - feat: Go to Search when pressing Ctrl + F
 - feat: Focus to search input when navigating to Search page
 - refactor: use styled-components